 Placards are used to warn others of hazardous materials.
 Placards are signs put on the outside of a vehicle that identify the hazard class of the cargo.
 A placarded vehicle must have at least four identical placards.
 They are put on the front, rear, and both sides.
 Placards must be readable from all four directions.
-They must be at least 10 3/4 inches square, turned upright on a point, in a diamond shape.
+They are at least 10 3/4 inches square, turned upright on a point, in a diamond shape.
 Cargo tanks and other bulk packaging display the identification number of their contents on placards or orange panels.

 Identification Numbers are a four digit code used by first responders to identify hazardous materials.

 An identification number may be used to identify more than one chemical on shipping papers.
 The identification number will be preceded by the letters "NA" or "UN".
-The US DOT Emergency Response Guidebook (ERG) lists the chemicals and the identification numbers assigned to them.
+The US DOT Emergency Response Guidebook (ERG) identifies the chemicals all identification numbers are assigned to.